 coordinated and collegial.
 We look at everything involved, from cellular,

-genetic and pathology charateristics to imaging, to ensure we provide
+genetic and pathology characteristics to imaging, to ensure we provide

 a personalized treatment plan for each and every patient.”

-treatments years before they become available to the public.
+they are available to the general public.
+These treatments have included

-our clinical trial offerings while providing the best cancer care for
+trial offerings, providing the best cancer care for our patients close

-and hematologist at the Torrance Memorial Physician Network.
+and oncologist/hematologist at Torrance Memorial Physician Network –

 The very word “radiation” can be terrifying.
 It also can be